Surface . . .

 “Frisk Eternity Dreemur,” Frisk corrected him sharply.

 ” . . . how long will it take you?
 How many years of my life would you shave off for this?”
 Donald sighed.
 “I’m not saying ‘if I do this, you have to be with me’.
 I’m saying that after a day or so, maybe a date?
-Then, I can recharge and after that maybe a few more?
+Then, if it takes more of my life, after that maybe a few more?
 The Underground’s fixed anyhow, it’s not going anywhere.”

 Frisk curled her fingers inward and outward.
-Every day longer down there, with her power of being down there, her brother is starving.
-Time is moving.
+Every day longer down there, with her power of being down there, her brother was starving.
+Time was moving.

 “Then if I start losing five or more years . . . nothing’s set in stone, but I don’t want to die alone.
-This could potentially end me.
+This?
+It could potentially end me.
 I’m doing it for the chance the monsters could be back up here, but-”

 “But that’s not enough for you.”
 A corner.
 “I have to talk to my mother.”

 He touched her cheek tenderly.
 “Part of me wants it all done in just a couple of days and I can just savor a nice date with you, while another wants to take me to the brink of death to finally have you.
 But, for now?
 For the whole two years I’ve already lost?”